ThomasVroom/Project-2-2-Group-9/README.md

 1. Open this repository.
 Make sure you have gradle installed.
 2. Launch the application by running the main class located in Main.java.

+3. Press the `authentication` button to start the authentication process:
+  - The assistant will access your webcam to see if there is a human in front of it,
+  - If the assistant finds a human you will be granted access to the chat.
+  - If you don't have a webcam press the `No access to webcam` button and enter the password `XXXXX`.

-3. Talk to our digital assistant by typing in the chat box, then press the Enter key to send your message.
+4. Talk to our digital assistant by typing in the chat box, then press the Enter key to send your message.
-4. To define a new skill, open the skill editor and specify a skill based on the template-based format, for example:
+5. To define a new skill, open the skill editor and specify a skill based on the template-based format, for example:

 ```
 Question How do I get from <Place> to <Place> at <Time>?